EnesToptas/Python-Sudoku-Solver/README.md

-# EnesToptas
+# Sudoku Solver with GUI
-Simple Sudoku Solver
+Solves Sudoku problems, usually less than a second.
+Hardest ones take about 15 seconds.
+GUI is created using PyQT5.